numiin/argwork/README.md

 Use `%` as an argument when you want to reference environment variable named after the preceding argument value.

-Use `^` as an argument when you want to reference environment variable named after the parameter at its position.
+Use `$` as an argument when you want to reference environment variable named after the parameter at its position.

 E.g.

 ```
-at 1 action    opts here  move turn
+at 1 action    :: here  move turn
-at 2 direction opts here  there back
+at 2 direction :: here  there back
-at 3 plane     opts here  horizonal vertical
+at 3 plane     :: here  horizonal vertical
-at 4 rate      opts here  fast slow moderate
+at 4 rate      :: here  fast slow moderate

-$ run move direction % ^
+$ run move direction % $
 ```

 will use environment variable
 * `DIRECTION` value in place of `%`
-* `RATE` value in place of `^`
+* `RATE` value in place of `$`

 ### Parameter ordering
 Positional arguments must immediately follow command name.